Huntington Beach Public Library: Central Library and branches

 The Central Library resides in a 350 acre park and features an open and light-filled floor plan, spacious reading decks, a public computer lab, and indoor fountains including a spiral ramp water feature.
 The Dion Neutra-designed facility opened in 1975 and was expanded by Huntington Beach architects Anthony and Langford in 1994.
 The Central library has seven meeting rooms available for rental to help support the library system.
 Local business and residents have held special events such as seminars, classes, weddings, auditions, jazz concerts and film festivals at the central location.
-Additionally, several community organizations utilize Central: Literacy Volunteers of America help adults learn to read; the Huntington Beach Art League hosts art shows; the Orange County, California Genealogical Society houses a depository of records; and the Huntington Beach Playhouse produces several shows a year in the library theater.
+Additionally, several community organizations use Central: Literacy Volunteers of America help adults learn to read; the Huntington Beach Art League hosts art shows; the Orange County, California Genealogical Society houses a depository of records; and the Huntington Beach Playhouse produces several shows a year in the library theater.
 The Central library is located at 7111 Talbert Ave.
 The size of the Central Library is 115000 sqft as of 2009.